How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Even more importantly, remember that employee-company compatibility is not a one-way street.
 You need to make sure that we are the right fit for you as well.
 A company that embraces your personality upfront is a good sign of a long-term partnership.

-Jones warns candidates NOT to write a generic letter like this:
+Jones warns candidates not to write a generic letter like this:

 Dear Mr. Jones,

-I look forward to hearing from…blah.
+I look forward to hearing from . . . blah.

 Thank you again,